GerritCodeReview/plugins_quota/src/main/resources/Documentation/config.md

 Quota
 -----
+Quota limitations are only enabled if `enableDiskQuota` is not set to false in the global `gerrit.config`.
+By default, `enableDiskQuota` is set to true.

 The defined quotas are stored in a `quota.config` file in the `refs/meta/config` branch of the `All-Projects` root project.